Proceedings of Sinn und Bedeutung 21

 Recent and Forthcoming Publications

 Truswell, Robert, Rhona Alcorn, James Donaldson, and Joel Wallenberg (2017).
 A Parsed Linguistic Atlas of Early Middle English.
-Under revision, to appear in Rhona Alcorn, Bettelou Los, Joanna Kopaczyk, and Benjamin Molineaux (eds.), Historical Dialectology in the Digital Age, Edinburgh University Press.
+In press, Rhona Alcorn, Bettelou Los, Joanna Kopaczyk, and Benjamin Molineaux (eds.), Historical Dialectology in the Digital Age.
+Edinburgh: Edinburgh University Press.

 Gisborne, Nikolas, and Robert Truswell (2017).
 On the stubborn refusal of English grammar to generate multiple correlatives.
-Symposium on the History of English Syntax, Universiteit van Amsterdam.
+Annual meeting of the Linguistics Association of Great Britain, University of Kent.